ncyxie/Notepad-DOT/README.md

 **UPDATE YOUR NOTEPAD DOT NOW! v2.0.2-STABLE HOTFIX UPDATE IS OFFICIALY RELEASED!**

+**Spoiler: v2.1.0-Stable should come out in next 1-2 weeks with new functions and bug fixes.
+Stay tuned!**

 ## Introduction

 **Notepad DOT** is an open source, lightweight and customisable text editor.